-In March 2020 and again in March 2022 Global Forest Generation entered into agreements with Ecosistemas Andinos (ECOAN) that cross over fiscal years.
+Over the years Global Forest Generation has entered into multiple agreements with Ecosistemas Andinos (ECOAN).
 The agreements provide for payments from GFG to ECOAN for services related to the Acción Andina project (Note 1).
-There have been multiple modifications to the agreements, and the most recent modifications made in April and August 2022, with expectations to provide \$2,631,397 during the period from January 1, 2022 to March 31, 2023 and \$244,446 during the period from July 1, 2022 to June 30, 2023.
-The agreements call for specific deliverables with corresponding payments.
+There have been many new multi-year agreements initiated, and multiple modifications to the existing agreements.
+The conditional agreements call for specific deliverables with corresponding payments and are contingent on availability of funds.
+Two of the most recent grant agreements call for funding by GFG of up to \$3,092,166 for the January 1, 2023 to March 31, 2024 period, and \$348,300 for the July 1, 2023 to June 30, 2024 period.